cmusatyalab/OpenTPOD/docs/server-guide.md

 * cvat: a symlink to third_party/cvat.
 Integrated third party annotation tool CVAT.
 This symlink is needed here for it to be treated as a Django module as well.
 * keys: a keys directory with an empty module to make CVAT behave nicely.
 * nginx: nginx configuration files.
-* docker-compose.yml/docker-compose.override.yml: debug Docker compose file.
+* docker-compose.yml/docker-compose.override.yml: Docker compose file for development.
-* docker-compose.prod.yml: Docker compose file for deployment.
+* docker-compose.prod.yml: Docker compose file for production deployment.
 * Dockerfile: Dockerfile to build the openTPOD container image.
 * dotenv.example: Example environment variables to set as a ".env" file.
 * manage.py: Django manage.py file to run Django default functionalities.